rollthecloudinc/hedge/README.md

 ### zingurus.com

-> Zingurus is a fun, new, hip free exchange of media, thoughts, sarcasm and commentary without limits on the modern web.
+> Zingurus is a fun, new, hip free exchange of media, thoughts, sarcasm and commentary without limits on the sustainable web.
 Strike lightening begin a storm and rain down free from the shackles of censorship.

 Post new message on the public forum.